 We record a reserve for estimated product returns where the sale has occurred during the period reported, but the return is likely to occur subsequent to the period reported and may otherwise be considered in-transit.
 The reserve for estimated in-transit product returns is based on our most recent historical return trends.
-If the actual return rate or experience is materially different than our estimate, the reserve will be adjusted in the future.
-As of January 31, 2008 and 2007, reserves for estimated sales returns in-transit totaled \$6.8 million and \$8.9 million, representing 2.3% and 4.0% of total liabilities, respectively.
+If the actual return rate or experience is materially higher than our estimate, additional sales returns would be recorded in the future.
+As of January 31, 2009 and 2008, reserves for estimated sales returns in-transit totaled \$7.5 million and \$6.8 million, representing 2.7% and 2.3% of total liabilities, respectively.